-1. For the first few weeks, let your child sit on the potty with clothes on while you explain what the toilet is and when to use it.
+1. Let your child sit on the potty with clothes on while you explain what the toilet is and when to use it.

 2. Once your child is used to sitting on the potty, try it with the diaper off.
 Make the potty part of the daily routine, slowly increasing from one time to several times each day.